Letters of Recommendation (LoRs)

 Program Types Offered in the Match

-All programs offered in the Match provide OGME-1 training beginning in 2012 and meet the requirements of approved osteopathic OGME-1 training.
+All programs offered in the Match provide OGME-1 training and meet the requirements of approved osteopathic OGME-1 training.
 However, the programs offered in the Match can be classified into two types:

 For Option 1 specialties, each program will be represented by a unique Code Number in the Match, and students will match directly into a specialty residency program.